-Skinny fat means being a moderate weight or underweight but having a higher proportion of body fat than is healthy.
+Skinny fat, or skinny fat body type, refers to being a moderate weight or underweight but having a higher proportion of body fat than is healthy.

 Skinny fat also means having lower than ideal lean body mass, which includes everything in the body except the fat, such as the organs, bones, muscles, blood, and skin.